 I recently moved my sizable photo library to Google Photos, for a variety of boring reasons: it syncs with Google Drive, storage space is generous, sharing albums is easy, it doesn’t mess with my existing file structure, and searching is miles ahead of competing services.
 Sure enough, it all works very well — currently besting Apple’s or Dropbox’s offerings.

 I was already satisfied, and then Google Photos did something I didn’t expect.
 When I synced my tens of thousands of photos, the Google Photos “Assistant” bot worked behind the scenes to breathe new life into them, by automatically compiling them into animations, stories, and collages.
 The stories and collages were roughly what you’d expect a computer to achieve when laying out photos: a fine enough job, but not too mind-blowing.
+It was the animation idea that knocked my socks off.

 As any parent of a young child (who just WON’T SIT STILL) can tell you, you often need to take 30 photos in a row to get one good one.
 So we do that a lot.
 This means our photo libraries are cluttered with countless batches of photos, most of which are basically blurry garbage.
 Who has the time to go through all of them to find that one perfect gem?
 Definitely not parents of young children!